tarwn/lessthandot-hugo/blogs/content/posts/2012-07-17-tsql-tuesday-a-wicked-fun.md

 I knew I had a trip to Boston coming up, so I thought, hey, I should chronicle a day on the road.

 I'm going to actually follow a proper 24 hour day, starting at 9pm on Monday 7/16, finishing on 9pm Tuesday 7/17.
-Here goes…
+Here goes...

 **Monday**